lichess-bot-devs/lichess-bot/wiki/How-to-Run-lichess‐bot.md

 ## Quitting
 - Press `CTRL+C`.
+- If `quit_after_all_games_finish` is set to `true` in your config file, lichess-bot will wait for all games to exit.
+Otherwise, all games will exit immediately.
-- It may take some time to quit.
+- It may take several seconds for lichess-bot to quit once all games have exited.

 **Previous step**: [Configure lichess-bot](https://github.com/lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot)